-Impact, Engagement and Partnerships
+Impact, Knowledge Exchange and Partnerships

 CDW engages with a wide range of organisations with the aim of ensuring that our research delivers benefits to workers, employers, policy bodies and practitioner organisations in the UK and elsewhere in the world.

-Impact and engagement are vitally important activities.
+Impact and knowledge exchange are vitally important activities.
 We have particularly strong links with Acas and the International Labour Organisation.
 We are also building an international network of academic collaborators, working with colleagues at Griffith University (Australia), Nelson Mandela University (South Africa), the University of California, Berkeley (USA), and University of Copenhagen and Copenhagen Business School (Denmark).

 Advice and support: CDW members have acted as advisors or provided support to various bodies, including the International Dockworkers Council and the Civil Mediation Council Workplace & Employment Group.